Spagett1/pineflash/README.md

 - [x] Improve UI (colors, design, workflow).
 - [ ] Improve Light Mode.
 - [x] In app instructions for connecting pinecil to pc.
+- [ ] Flatpak and/or Appimage support for linux.
 - [ ] V2 boot logo art support when blisp supports it.

 ## :tea: Feel like supporting me?